Classical Einstein-Langevin Equation and Proposed Applications: Further Directions

 Apart from this general interest in stochastic theory development, the present article directs one, towards a well defined research program which includes the following: \begin{itemize} \item A formal solution of the classical Einstein Langevin equation in terms of general perturbation of the background spacetime metric to be obtained by devising methods to do so.
-Thus solvable models have to be identified, for which this could be done analytically, along with cases where one may need numerical solutions. \item Few cases of interest would be the rotating neutron star and binary star systems, which are of interest to Graviational Waves. \item This analysis with additional contributions to the the spacetime structure and its perturbations, also can be used to study instabilities in collapsing bodies.
+Thus solvable models have to be identified, for which this could be done analytically, along with cases where one may need numerical solutions. \item Few cases of interest would be the rotating neutron stars or compact iastrophysical objects, which are also of interest to Graviational Waves. \item This analysis with additional contributions to the the spacetime structure and its perturbations, also can be used to study instabilities in collapsing bodies.
 A formal study towards non-nonequilibrium statistical physics can be provided in this context.
-The instabilities in gravitational collapse of relativistic stars (viz a neutron star or a system of neutron stars), would be amenable to analysis in terms of studying the correlations of the stress tensor fluctuations and their effects near different critical regions during the collapse scenario. \item Another question that can be raised, is about an associated radiation of classical waves that a gravitating body such as a back hole may emit, that of superradiance .
-The contribution of fluctuations to the superradiance and its behaviour may be an interesting direction to probe in order to see if it gives significant results. \item For the complete gravitational collapse, where one necessarily gets a singualrity as the end state of the collapse, the effect of these stochastic contributions can play interesting role in deciding the stability criteria for the end states.
-This can modify the present established results, regarding parameter values that decide the occurance of naked or covered singularity.
-Also this may enhance the area by giving it a way, to work out issues using statistical physics . \end{itemize} The few possible applications of the proposed classical theory of stochastic gravity in this article are mentioned, to physically motivate such a formulation and bring to notice the directions where this would lead to meaningful study.
+The instabilities in gravitational collapse of relativistic stars (viz a neutron star or a system of neutron stars), would be amenable to analysis in terms of studying the correlations of the stress tensor fluctuations and their effects near different critical regions during the collapse scenario. \item For the complete gravitational collapse \cite{pankaj1, pankaj2,piran}, where one necessarily gets a singualrity as the end state of the collapse, the effect of these stochastic contributions towards the end states of collapse before the singularity is reached, can play interesting role in deciding the stability criteria for the end states.
+This can modify the present established results, regarding parameter values that decide the occurrence of naked or covered singularity.
+Also this may enhance the area by giving it a way, to work out issues using statistical physics . \item In cosmological spacetime, one may be able to find application of the classical Einstein Langevin equation on the lines of \cite{star, linde} \end{itemize} The few possible applications of the proposed classical theory of stochastic gravity in this article are mentioned, to physically motivate such a formulation and bring to notice the directions where this would lead to meaningful study.
 One can always suggest many more sub-areas and problems in astrophysics or cosmology, where this may find valid applications.

 Introducing the idea of such an approach as that of a Langevin equation in classical gravity, is just the very first step.
 This necessarily needs to be followed by the appropriate solutions of the Einstein-Langevin equation, including mathematical developments for specific cases.
 This is our endeavour in immediate future.